cosmos/cosmos-sdk/UPGRADING.md

 		)
 ```

-Users manually wiring their chain need to use the new `module.NewBasicManagerFromManager` function and pass a `map[string]module.AppModuleBasic` as argument for overridden some module's `AppModuleBasic`.
+Users manually wiring their chain need to use the new `module.NewBasicManagerFromManager` function, after the module manager creation, and pass a `map[string]module.AppModuleBasic` as argument for optionally overridding some module's `AppModuleBasic`.

 ### Packages